Greg R. Roelofs

 Additionally, research experience at the University of Chicago and NASA Ames (simulation and visualization software, including a doubly iterative fitting program for galactic dynamics, a 2.5-dimensional gravitational hydrodynamics code, and particle dynamics codes), AT&T Bell Labs, Argonne National Laboratory, and Fermilab (summers); teaching experience (electronics, modern physics, electromagnetism, freshman physics); and excellent technical-writing skills (see Publications below).

-More than a dozen additional disclosures (user interfaces, micromachines, etc.) and filings (Force-Mediated [Font] Rasterization, Nonlinear Display Method for Data of Infinite Extent, Security System Simulates Patterns of Usage of Appliances, System and Method for Remote Control of Consumer Electronics over Data Network with Visual Feedback, Advanced Path Checker, Virtual Model Generation via Physical Components, GUI has Library Metaphor Based on Non-Euclidean Geometry, Handheld Retrieves UI from Server for Controlling Apparatus via Server).
+More than a dozen additional disclosures and filings (e.g., Force-Mediated [Font] Rasterization, Nonlinear Display Method for Data of Infinite Extent, Virtual Model Generation via Physical Components, GUI has Library Metaphor Based on Non-Euclidean Geometry).

 Publications: